SCLOUD-PTE-LTD/docs/private-cloud/whitepaper/product-introduction.md

 - Cluster deployment: The distributed underlying system provides modules for automatic deployment of cluster nodes for the cloud platform, and provides cluster deployment, configuration management, cluster management, cluster expansion, online migration and service nodes for operation and maintenance personnel.
 Click offline and other functions to provide automatic deployment channels for platform managers;
 - Cluster monitoring: The monitoring module is mainly responsible for information collection, monitoring and alarming of platform physical resources and virtual resources.
 The monitoring module deploys Agents on physical machines and virtual resources, obtains the running status information of resources, and displays the information indicators to users; at the same time, the monitoring module provides monitoring alarm rules, through By configuring the alarm rules, monitor and alarm the status events of the cluster, and effectively store the monitoring and alarm history records;

-(2) Distributed storage system: SCloudStack adopts a highly reliable, highly secure, highly scalable, and high-performance distributed storage system to provide block storage services to ensure the security and reliability of local data.
+#### (2) Distributed storage system
+SCloudStack adopts a highly reliable, highly secure, highly scalable, and high-performance distributed storage system to provide block storage services to ensure the security and reliability of local data.

 - Software -defined distributed storage aggregates the disk storage resources of a large number of general-purpose machines, adopts common storage system standards, and manages all storage in the data center in a unified manner;
 - The distributed storage system adopts a multi-copy data backup mechanism.
 When writing data, it first writes data to the master copy, and the master copy is responsible for synchronizing data to other copies, and copies each copy of data Servers, across cabinets, and across data centers are stored on different disks, ensuring data security in multiple dimensions;